 I began my writing career as an advertising copywriter and aspiring screenwriter but God had other plans for me.
 After I told the story of how I came to faith in my first book, Baptism by Fire, all my gifts from then on—for language, creative problem solving, leadership, gathering—were redirected into serving Christ.
 During the season when my children were young this meant teaching creative writing and Junior Great Books, (and chairing a lot of meetings).
 As I grew in my faith, my desire to help remove obstacles and create entry points for others grew, too.
 This compelled me to create an original, arts-based vespers called The Renaissance Service (TM), organize/lead retreats at a high desert monastery, write the books The Pitcher’s Mom and Elijah & the SAT, and continuously expand my life of prayer and study.

-In 2014, I came alongside Rev. Dominic Rivkin in his urban missionary work with LINC L.A., which expanded my vision of revealing Christ in the City of Angels immeasurably.
-This includes the active replanting work at my home church, HOPE L.A..
-Over the past four years our tiny “ragtag” team of empowered lay leaders has become something of an outpost for ministry in the West Adams neighborhood, living out our Call as the priesthood of all believers.
+In 2014, I was sent out to begin a new season of urban missionary work.
+This included the active replanting work at my home church, HOPE L.A..
+Over the past six years our tiny “ragtag” team of empowered lay leaders has become something of an outpost for ministry in the West Adams neighborhood, living out our Call as the priesthood of all believers.
+This includes launching HOPE Kitchen to provide a fresh, hot meal every Sunday morning for all our neighbors, and starting the LOVE RISES Community Choir.
+In 2018, I began a formal course of study in Christian Formation and Spiritual Direction (CFDM), becoming a certified spiritual director.

 Soli Deo Gloria